 Engine parts slip and slide with graphene-based lube

-Graphene Flagship scientists launch first graphene-based lubricant for motor engines in Europe
+Graphene Flagship scientists have launched the first graphene-based lubricant for motor engines in Europe.

 Graphene Flagship partner company Graphene-XT, Italy, developed a new lubricating oil additive for diesel and petrol engines in cars or motorcycles.
 Their studies show that graphene makes the oil more stable, confirmed by live high-intensity tests in the engine of a motocross motorcycle.

 Lubricating oils for engines are made up of lots of different chemical compounds, both natural and synthetic.
 They also contain several additives, like a viscosity modifier, anti-corrosion agents, detergent, a friction modifier, and so on – which can improve their properties, such as by making them more stable at higher temperatures or for longer periods of time.

 Graphene-XT have developed new oil formulations using graphene, producing a graphene-enabled lubricating additive that keeps the engine safer for longer.